Spectrum News 1 Austin: Programming

 The channel operates on a news "wheel" format, offering a mix of live and taped news segments heavily focused on the Austin metropolitan area.
 It also provides traffic reports on weekday mornings and afternoons; as well as sports segments nightly.
 Producers update the wheel throughout the day, inserting new material as stories are filed and updated information becomes available.
 In addition to running regular weather segments every 10 minutes "on the 1's", the channel also provides wall-to-wall severe weather coverage whenever tornado and severe thunderstorm warnings are in effect for any part of viewing area of Spectrum News 1 Austin or its subfeeds.

 Without different limitations faced by broadcast television stations due to network and programming commitments, Spectrum News Austin is known in the area for its taped coverage of community news.
 The channel typically does not report on stories or events relating to crime and scandal.
 The channel is also distinct from traditional television news operations in that its cablecasts are traditionally anchored by a single presenter.
 Its reporters occasionally set up, shoot and edit their own stories without the assistance of a photojournalist (a format known as videojournalism).

-Spectrum News 1 Austin also operates several other video and information services, including: